maciejdluzen/tennisleague/README.md

 **Order of activities**

-This subsections describes the order of activities during one round to better understand the app functionalities:
+This subsection describes the order of activities during one round to better understand the app functionalities:
 1. Users register their accounts
-2. Admin creates new round
+2. Admin creates a new round
 3. Users provide more information about them (UZUPELNIJ PROFIL)
 4. Users sign up for the round before registration closing date (they become singles players now)
 5. Admin divides players into groups, by their skills level (NTRP)